 The best designers in the world are committed to continuously improving their skills and the quality of their work.
 But before you can improve, you need to figure out where your skills aren’t quite up to par compared to other designers.
 Taking skills assessments shows you exactly where to focus your efforts to improve.
 And understanding where your skills are strongest let you focus on jobs where you’re more likely to be successful.
 In fact, 68% of professionals have said they’d prefer to assess their competency in a skill before applying for a job.
 You want to make sure that your skills align with what an employer is looking for so you don’t waste your time (or theirs).

-Speaking of UX job boards and UX jobs.
+Speaking of job boards for UX designers and UX jobs.
 When you verify your skills with Uxcel, we’ll send you relevant job recommendations as they’re posted.
 Want access to more jobs?
 Just verify your mastery of more in-demand skills.
 Plus, you’re more likely to get hired if you can prove your skills — LinkedIn has shown that you’re about 30% more likely to be hired.

 Uxcel is on track to release more than 40 skill- and tool-based assessments in the coming weeks.
 That means you’ll have plenty of opportunities to show exactly what your strengths are to potential employers.